jsxshamim/jsxshamim/README.md

 ### Hi there I am Shamim Reza 👋

-- 🌱 I’m a Front-end (MERN Stack) Developer
+## I’m a Front-end (MERN Stack) Developer!!

+- 🌱 I’m currently learning web Advance Node & Mongoose
 - 📫 How to reach me: shamimreza.coder@gmail.com
 - ✨ My favourite meal to cook is salted egg, chicken and rice.
 I serve it at holiday gatherings with my family every year.